TIBCOSoftware/tp-helm-charts/docs/dp-cluster-workshop/aks/README.md

   -t workshop-cli-tools:latest --load .
 ```
 ## Recommended Roles and Permissions
+The steps are run with a Service Principal sign in.
+The Service Principal has:
+* Contributor role assigned over the scope of subscription used for the workshop
-We have used a user with Contributor & User Access Administrator over the scope of subscription for the workshop.
+* User Access Administrator role assigned over the scope of subscription used for the workshop
-Additionally, API permissions for Directory.Read.All and ServicePrincipalEndpoint.Read.All are required for the AAD role to propagate.
+* API permissions for Directory.Read.All and ServicePrincipalEndpoint.Read.All for the AAD role to propagate

-You can optionally choose to [create a service principal with these role assignments](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) with the above roles and permissions.
-That is tested to work.
+You will need to [create a service principal with these role assignments](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash) with the above roles and permissions.

+You can optionally choose run the steps as a Azure Subscription user with above permissions.

 > [!NOTE]
-> Please use this role with recommended roles and permissions, to create and access AKS cluster
+> Please use this user with recommended roles and permissions, to create and access AKS cluster

 ## Export required variables
 ```bash